 The focus of quality assurance is on the processes used in the project.
 Quality assurance ensures that project processes are used effectively to produce quality project deliverables.
 It involves following and meeting standards, continuously improving project work, and correcting project defects (VirginiaTech).

-Two QA tables will be generated in order to assist with the whole encompassing project of Academic and Industry work.
+Two QA tables will be generated to assist with the whole encompassing project of Academic and Industry work.
 These QA tables will be a reference point to understand what is needed to ensure high level work has been done and will be checked off be required persons.
 Virgina Tech template outlines five key points: Expected Deliverable, Deliverable Standard, Quality Control Activity, Frequency (of checking) and who is responsible.
 Modifications will be made to this to better fit the current processes around this project.
 Who is responsible gets replaced with Signee/s and Date Accepted to indicate when the quality of the deliverables has met an acceptable standard.

 Quality Assurance Table